Genre filmmaking resource

 What might you expect to see in each of these films based on their genre?

 Take a look at this clip from the film Jaws .
 You don't need to analyse it.
 Just enjoy it and be familiar with it.

 Go back to the scenario you started brainstorming during the lesson.
-You should also have some ideas for genre set pieces and tropes.
-If not, you can do your brainstorm now.
+You should also have some ideas jotted down for genre set pieces and tropes.
+If not, you can do your brainstorm now:

 Bring up the Beat Sheet PDF below.
 You’ll see the page has been divided into thirds- Beginning, middle and end.
 Using this sheet, make a list of what happens in order.
 This list should mark the key moments of your set piece.
-It is called a ‘beat sheet’ because it is a summary of all the important ‘beats’ or moments in your set piece.
-This will help you when you start to write it.
+It is called a ‘beat sheet’ because it will be a summary of all the important ‘beats’ or moments in your set piece.
+This is helpful to have on hand when writing a script.